MicrosoftDocs/windows-itpro-docs/windows/deployment/volume-activation/plan-for-volume-activation-client.md

 - The computer is running a currently supported version of Windows or Windows Server.
 - The computer connects to the domain at least once every 180 days, either directly or through a VPN.

-Otherwise for computers that rarely or never connect to the network, MAK independent activation should be used either via the telephone or the Internet.
+Otherwise for computers that rarely or never connect to the network, MAK independent activation should be used either via the telephone or the internet.

 ### Test and development labs